Mercury-Free Dentist in Orlando, Florida

 DIAMOND COMPOSITE MATERIALS FOR RESTORATIONS

 In recent years, a lot of research has been done on dental materials.
 As a result, there are now more choices in how to have your dental restorations done.
 Materials are safer, more attractive, more durable, and easier to customize.
-At MedPlex Dental, we use the DIAMOND line of dental materials.
+At MedPlex Dental Holistic Dentistry, we use the DIAMOND line of dental materials for non-toxic dentistry.

 DIAMOND materials are biocompatible, visually pleasing, and strong.
 Your DIAMOND restorations will match your teeth very closely in shade and translucency, making them invisible as restorations.
 You will have no gum irritation or allergic reaction.
 Your smile will be entirely natural-looking and your dental health improved.